 You never know where life will lead you, so be open, and above all, enjoy the ride.
 There’s nothing to figure out, and there’s nowhere you need to be, except right here, right now.

 You will still have doubts, but doing your best is what matters.

 6. Quality Matters

 Just getting thousands of random people on an email list is not enough.
-Those people have to be interested in what you have to say and offer.
+Those people have to be interested in what you have to say.
 They have to take be willing to take action.

 And again, this doesn’t happen overnight.
-I’m slowly attracting a core group of people that buy everything I put out.
+I’m slowly attracting a core group of people that want to hear from me.

 It takes time to find and attract your right people.

 So, how do you make sure you get high-quality people to join your list?
 You can’t really.